-We tested the quiescent/dusty star-forming nature of each galaxy by comparing the goodness-of-fit of the best fitting Constant Star-Forming (CSF) template with a free dust extinction parameter, with that of a solution defined as passive by constraining the best fitting SFH as follows: t$_{50}\geq$0.3 Gyr, A$_{V}<$0.8 mag and t/$\tau \geq$3 where t$_{50}$ is the lookback time at which the galaxy formed half of its stellar mass (our mass-weighted ages), t is the lookback time at the onset of star formation and $\tau$ is the timescale of the SFH.
-Such ratio corresponds to a drop in SFR of about a factor of 20 with respect to the initial value for an exponentially declining SFH.
-To classify a galaxy as quiescent, the consistency of the CSF solution has to show a probability of $<$0.01, as inferred from their $\chi^{2}$ difference.
-This simple parameterization is able to discern to a zero-order level the consistency of both the spectrum and the photometry with a heavily dust attenuated star forming component, whether it fits better than the passive solution and the confidence level of its consistency.
+We tested the quiescent/dusty star-forming nature of each galaxy by comparing the goodness-of-fit of the best-fitting constant star-forming (CSF) template with a free dust extinction parameter, with that of a solution defined as passive by constraining the best-fitting SFH as follows: t$_{50}\geq$0.3 Gyr, A$_{V}<$0.8 mag and t/$\tau \geq$3 where t$_{50}$ is the lookback time at which the galaxy formed half of its stellar mass (our mass-weighted ages), t is the lookback time at the onset of star formation and $\tau$ is the timescale of the SFH.
+This ratio corresponds to a drop in SFR of about a factor of 20 with respect to the initial value for an exponentially declining SFH.
+To classify a galaxy as quiescent, the probability of a CSF solution relative to the passive solution has to show a probability of $<$0.01, as inferred from their $\chi^{2}$ difference.
+This simple parametrisation is able to discern to a zero-order level the consistency of both the spectrum and the photometry with a heavily dust-attenuated star-forming component, whether it fits better than the passive solution and the confidence level of its consistency.
 The test was performed fixing the redshift to z$_{\rm{spec}}$.
 We first tested the spectra alone and then combined the photometric information by summing the $\chi^{2}$ matrices of the two fits.
 In Fig.~\ref{fig:qtest} we show the results of the test.
 We verified that letting z$_{\rm{spec}}$ vary within its 1$\sigma$ confidence range does not impact the probabilities significantly.
 Letting the metallicity of the templates vary (adopting 0.4, 1 and 2.5 Z$_{\odot}$) has a similarly negligible effect.
 Once the redshift of the target can be constrained to a sufficient accuracy, the addition of the photometry, with its wide wavelength coverage and overall quality, can help rejecting a SFH in those cases where spectroscopy alone is not able to robustly distinguish between the two.